History & Preservation

 FRAME

-There are widespread areas of lifting and flaking of the gilded layer, with some exposure of the bole, the white gesso-and-glue ground, and, in some cases, the wooden support.
+The surface is obscured by a substantial accumulation of dust.
+Additionally, there are widespread areas of lifting and flaking of the gilded layer, with some exposure of the bole, the white gesso-and-glue ground, and, in some cases, the wooden support.
 These losses are most pronounced along the edges, at the margins, and on the fully modelled columns.
 The lower edge of the base and the small brackets supporting the columns are particularly weakened and compromised as a result of mechanical damage and the destructive activity of wood-boring insects.

 Andrea Previtali (c.
 1480 – 1528)